wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 Create a new policy
 -------------------
 **Policies** are used to specify which actions can be taken on the given resources.
-To create a new policy use the :api-ref:`POST /security/policies <operation/api.controllers.security_controller.add_policy>` endpoint.
+To create a new policy, use the :api-ref:`POST /security/policies <operation/api.controllers.security_controller.add_policy>` endpoint.

 As an example, in order to grant access to the agents of a given customer to the "Sales-team", a policy that specifies what actions and on which agents these actions can be carried out must be created.
-The required policy can be defined like the following one:
+The required policy can be defined as the following one:

 .. code-block:: json